2019–2020 Peruvian constitutional crisis: Congressional Proceedings on Judicial Appointments and Matter of Confidence

-Congresswoman Indira Huilca Flores presented a point of order, to first attend to the motion of confidentiality raised by the PM.
+Congresswoman Indira Huilca presented a point of order, to first attend to the motion of confidentiality raised by the PM.

-At a session of the Peruvian Congress, Congresswoman Indira Huilca Flores of the New Peru party introduced a previous question requesting that Congress delay the vote on Constitutional Court magistrates until the matter of confidence, raised by the executive branch, could be addressed.
+At a session of the Peruvian Congress, Congresswoman Indira Huilca of the New Peru party introduced a previous question requesting that Congress delay the vote on Constitutional Court magistrates until the matter of confidence, raised by the executive branch, could be addressed.
 This motion was rejected by a vote of 80 to 34, and Congress proceeded with the appointment process.

 Congress succeeded in securing the qualified majority of 87 votes required to elect one nominee, Gonzalo Ortiz de Zevallos Olaechea, to the Constitutional Court.
 However, further appointments were stalled when it became evident that additional nominees lacked the necessary support.
 Notably, several of the nominees under consideration were reported by The New York Times to have alleged links to corruption.

 In light of the stalled appointments, Congressional President Pedro Olaechea suspended the session after expediting the approval of the minutes for actions completed thus far.
 Congress agreed to reconvene at 4:00 p.m. to debate the matter of confidence raised by Prime Minister Salvador del Solar.
 Proceedings resumed at approximately 4:15 p.m., when Congress initiated debate on this executive proposal.